supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L15_Package_Management_with_Azure_Artifacts.md

 # Exercise 1: Configure the lab prerequisites

-In this exercise, you will set up the prerequisites for the lab, which include the preconfigured EShopOnWeb team project based on an Azure DevOps Organization and a Visual Studio configuration.
+In this exercise, you will set up the prerequisites for the lab, which include the pre-configured EShopOnWeb team project based on an Azure DevOps Organization and a Visual Studio configuration.

 ## Task 1: Configure the EShopOnWeb project